tonybutzer/ssebop-study/README.md

 	- starts the ssebop production machine - ws-butzer-dev for testing
 	- creates a workorder in /wsefs/pipeline/todo/wo-date.yml
 - `pipe-runner`
+	- runs as a service - see Makefile
 	- sleeps for 6 minutes in a loop
 	- looks for wo in todo
 	- runs the workorder pipeline - 5 steps